Skip to main content

 # Referencing step output

-If you want to use an object that contains a $from field without evaluating the reference, see Escaped Literals.
+If you want to use an object that contains special $ prefixed keys without being a reference, see Escaped Literals.

 Skip Handling